ahammer/MySaasa/README.md

         development and demonstration setup.

         The local DNS server can handle wildcard subdomains, where hostfiles can not.
-This allows the mechanism for inline website editing to work from the Admin.
-MySassa uses sub domains created on the fly to link the users website and admin session across domains.
+This allows the mechanism for inline website editing to work from the Admin. mysaasa uses sub domains created on the fly to link the users website and admin session across domains.
 It can also host staging environments.
 Given the wide range of domains it may wish to refer to itself as, a wildcard domain simplifies development.

 	Prerequisites:
 	A directory for Data and Settings.
-		Default Value: 	/opt/simple  on Linux/Mac
+		Default Value: 	/opt/mysaasa  on Linux/Mac
-				C:\SIMPLE_CONFIG\ on windows
+				C:\opt/mysaasa\ on windows

 	Java JDK/JRE 1.8 for Server Development/Deployment
     Java JDK/JRE 1.7 for Java Client/Android Developments